BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V1.md

 - Initiate arbitrary amounts of the token pair $(x, y)$.
 - Set price feed of the token pair.
 - Set liquidity concentration, Kappa parameter.
-- Set the base and the quote tokens.
-See an example on BrawnFi AMM deployed on Metis mainnet https://andromeda-explorer.metis.io/address/0x36D65d716093344B05c961D65b286fa13dde6f5B?tab=write_contract
+Note that on BrownFi AMM, pair inventory is often imbalanced due to price movement, but fluctuating around 50-50 inventory equilibrium.
+See an example on BrawnFi AMM deployed on Berachain mainnet (pair Bera/Honey) https://berascan.com/address/0x603d6a4e61417283ec0096921d2bdf1b57f122a3

 # 4. Add/remove liquidity
 Add/remove liquidity on BrownFi AMM's pools follows the convention of Uniswap V2 model.
 Liquidity position is fungible and based on ERC20 token standard.
 Add/remove liquidity must be directly proportional to the existing reserve ratio of the pool.